The Las Vegas Story

 3rd studio album by The Gun Club follows nearly two full years after Miami (Sep.
 1982) and was originally issued by Animal Records.
 The 2004 remaster comes with one bonus track.

 To me, this is one of the band's most memorable albums.
-It demonstrates a fine balance of the alternative rock, a bold blues line, and that certain Jeffrey Lee Pierce combo of white energy and trembling fragility.
+It demonstrates a fine balance of alt. rock maintaining a clear blues-line, and that certain Jeffrey Lee Pierce combo of white energy and trembling fragility lifts the album to their so far best.

-Within less than six months after the new album release, tensions within the band made Pierce decide to put an end to the band and they performed a number of farewell concerts before disbanding in late '84.
-Kid Congo Powers initiated work with Nick Cave and The Bad Seeds and Jeffrey Lee Pierce worked on and released his first solo album Wildweed (1985).
-However, in '86 he regrouped a band and restarted the name The Gun Club.
+Within less than six months after the album release, tensions within the band had Pierce decide to put an end to the band and they performed a number of farewell concerts before disbanding after their final live performance in Dec.
+'84.
+Kid Congo Powers briefly joined Patricia Morrison in Fur Bible before moving to Berling where he initiated his work with Nick Cave and The Bad Seeds - Morrison joined The Cramps, and Jeffrey Lee Pierce then recorded and released his first solo album Wildweed (Apr.
+1985).
+However, already as of 1986 Pierce regrouped a band and restarted it as The Gun Club.

 [ allmusic.com, Mojo 4 / 5 stars ]